Miscellaneous

 photo source: news.medill.northwestern.edu

-On the floor are mats - tatami - made of tightly woven rice straw, over which a layer of straw is laid, making them very soft.
-Every season the mats are laid differently, and the Japanese never walk on tatami in their shoes.
+On the floor are mats - tatami mats - made of tightly woven rice straw, over which a layer of papyrus is laid, making them very soft.
+In every season the mats are laid out differently.
+The Japanese never walk on tatami mats in their shoes.

 tea house